Spousal Maintenance in Chicago

 Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding spousal maintenance (otherwise known as alimony) to a spouse.
 Maintenance is only available to those who have been married and is not an option for unmarried couples.
 Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts as the courts deem just without regard to marital misconduct, after considering the following:

-- Any impairment of the present and future earning capacity of the party seeking maintenance due to that party devoting time to domestic duties or having foregone or delayed education, training, employment, or career opportunities due to the marriage;
+- Any impairment of the present and future earning capacity of the party seeking maintenance due to that party devoting time to domestic duties or having forgone or delayed education, training, employment, or career opportunities due to the marriage

 One of the primary factors to consider, if both parties are able-bodied, is the age of the party seeking spousal maintenance, the length of the marriage, and if that party made certain professional/career sacrifices to raise the family.
 The most common maintenance case is where a spouse stopped working to stay at home to raise the parties’ children.
 In those situations, one question is how long it will take that spouse to rehabilitate him or herself and get back into the workforce.
 Another question is what the lifestyle of the parties was during the marriage.
 For example, if the working spouse during the marriage made a very large income, the non-working spouse may have difficulty in maintaining the lifestyle to which they have been accustomed without continued support from the other spouse.
 However, if the working spouse always could simply “make ends meet,” there may not be sufficient funds to award maintenance (or very little), especially if the party being asked to pay maintenance is already paying child support.